Ever wonder why cats like to sleep with their owners?

 As such, your cat might sleep with you because they consider you part of the family and want to keep you company.
 Consider it a huge compliment.

-If your cat likes to snooze next to you, they might be trying to tell you how much they love you.
+If your cat likes to snooze next to you, it might be trying to tell you how much they love you.

 You might have noticed how much cats like to use other cats as “pillows.”